 Now here's the item that really surprised us.
 We always imagined leopard-print cover-ups to be more of a British signature.
 Milgrom set the record straight: "It's a classic piece in every Parisian girl's wardrobe.
 We wear it as a part of a totally black look; it's so easy.
 A black sweater, black pants or black jeans and flat shoes to go to work with or a little black dress and high heels to go out in the evening.
 Usually, when I'm wearing my leopard coat, I'm not wearing makeup; this is my advice: Stay natural or just put on some red lipstick, and that's it."

 So it's plain to see that French girls rely heavily upon outerwear.
 We probably all have a trench coat somewhere, but Milgrom explains the specifics for her nation's chicest ladies: "It can be black or beige, always belted, collar up," she says.
 "It's effortless and convenient to cycle to work when you're wearing trousers.
-It's a great transitional piece; you can wear it with a warm sweater and big, knitted scarf for winter, or with just a shift underneath when the weather starts to get warmer."
+It's a great transitional piece.
+You can wear it with a warm sweater and a big, knitted scarf for winter, or with just a shift underneath when the weather starts to get warmer."